-Specifically, Chrome will treat any cookies without the new
+Specifically, Chrome now treats any cookies without the new

 SameSite=None; Secure attribute as

 The impact will be greatest for ad tech vendors that use third-party cookies to track users’ activities across the web - including for retargeting.
-If they don’t implement these attribute changes by February 4, they could lose access to the data that fuels their businesses.
+If they don’t implement these attribute changes, they could lose access to the data that fuels their businesses.

 Broadly, Google’s new SameSite attribute is yet another indication of the growing concerns around data privacy.
 Given Chrome’s global popularity and current 63% share of the browser market, it’s also yet another push for ad tech to improve how it targets consumers and to challenge its longstanding reliance on potentially invasive third-party cookies.

-Unlike Apple ITP (Intelligent Tracking Prevention), Chrome will not block third-party cookies by default, but it will limit their use to secure, HTTPS connections.
-This does, however, give Google visibility into what cookies are third-party - opening the possibility they offer an easy future opt-out option.
+Unlike Apple ITP (Intelligent Tracking Prevention), Chrome doesn't block third-party cookies by default, but it does limit their use to secure, HTTPS connections.
+This gives Google visibility into what cookies are third-party - opening the possibility they offer an easy future opt-out option.

 How do publishers need to prepare?

-If you’re a publisher, we recommend auditing, analyzing, and updating your SameSite cookie attributes to avoid diminished results and revenue when Chrome automatically updates to 80 on February 4.
+If you’re a publisher, we recommend auditing, analyzing, and updating your SameSite cookie attributes to avoid diminished results and revenue in Chrome.

 |Scenario||Recommended action||If you do nothing|